Moz Local vs Yext

 - Steeper learning curve than simpler alternatives

-- Overkill for businesses with fewer than 500 locations
+- Overkill for small-to-mid businesses with straightforward needs

 - Requires ongoing API maintenance and developer resources